bennkeel/bennkeel.github.io/_projects/2018-06-01-JustHomes.md

 **Volunteer Project, Just Homes and The District Church, May 2018**

 Faith-based organizations are often great partners in [creating affordable housing](https://www.youtube.com/watch?v=sWAFSt9VabA&ab_channel=CBSSundayMorning).
-Leadership at the District Church in Washington, D.C. recognized the need for more affordable rentals in the city, which is one of the nation's most expensive rental markets.
+Leadership at the District Church in Washington, D.C. recognized the need for more affordable rentals in the city, one of the nation's most expensive rental markets.
 Their volunteer team found that DC-area churches own a large amount of vacant land, which could be used for affordable development if the church's mission aligned with the project.
 Based on this research, the District Church established [Just Homes](https://www.justhomesdc.org/), an initiative that has provided community education, resources, connections, and volunteer organizing to equip churches to "create a just city where everyone has a home" for five years.
 The initiative gathered local faith leaders and government housing officials for a Vision Night in May 2018, signaling the official launch of the initiative by gathering insights and generating conversation.

 ![](/images/projects/homes/just-homes-horiz-fullcolor.png)

-Led by then-director Shiri Yadlin, my contribution was a three step pop-up exhibit that welcomed Vision Night attendees with some questions and presented key findings.
+My contribution to the event was a three step pop-up exhibit that welcomed Vision Night attendees with some questions and presented key findings.
 I wanted to set the tone of the night while guests arrived and milled about to provide a base level of info for discussion.
 With the advice of other volunteers, I quickly fashioned the content and the exhibit design over the course of a month, then printed the content and assembled the structures.

 I wanted visitors to place themselves in the topic of housing, so I proposed multiple interactive parts for the exhibit.
 Here are two examples below: